circuitdao/docs/docs/technical-manual/savings-vaults.md

 # Savings Vaults

-Savings vaults are BYC CAT with inner puzzle savings_vault.clsp.
+Savings vaults are BYC CAT singletons with inner puzzle [savings_vault.clsp](https://github.com/circuitdao/puzzles/blob/main/circuit_puzzles/savings_vault.clsp).
+They can be permissionlessly created by anyone to earn yield on Bytecash.

+The amount of a savings vault coin is referred to as the **savings balance**.
+The amount of interest that has accrued in the vault is the **accrued interest**.
+Accrued interest is an accounting variable.
+To get paid this interest, the vault owner needs to request a payment to be made from Treasury.
+The app pays interest whenever an amount greater than the savings balance is being withdrawn.
+Otherwise, the entire withdrawal amount will be covered from the savings balance.

 The savings vault puzzle has itself an inner puzzle, which can be chosen freely by the savings vault owner.
-The inner puzzle may output multiple create coin conditions.
-The first of these yields the savings vault's child vault (inner puzzle, amount and memo are all preserved), whereas any other child coins created are no longer protocol coins (they can for example be coins that receive an amount withdrawn from the savings vault).
+In case of a withdrawal, the inner puzzle may output multiple create coin conditions.
+The first of these yields the savings vault's child vault (inner puzzle, amount and memo are all preserved), whereas the other child coins would receive the amount withdrawn from the vault.

 :::info
-It is safe to use the [standard transaction puzzle](https://chialisp.com/standard-transactions/#code) for the inner puzzle of a savings vault.
+It is possible to use the [standard transaction puzzle](https://chialisp.com/standard-transactions/#code) for the inner puzzle of a savings vault.
 :::

 Savings vaults can be created on a standalone basis, i.e. without requiring a simultaneous spend of any protocol coins.
+Once created, a savings vault coin remains a savings vault forever.
+There is no way to turn it back into a standard BYC coin or even melt the CAT.

 ## Interest accrual and accounting

-Savings interest compounds by the minute, i.e. the prevailing Interest Discount Factor (IDF) is successively applied to the aggregate of net deposits and accrued savings interest.
-Net deposits are the amount locked up in the Savings Vault coin.
-The protocol keeps track of accrued interest only indirectly via the **discounted deposits** state variable.
+Savings interest compounds by the minute, i.e. the prevailing Interest Discount Factor (IDF) is successively applied to the aggregate of the savings vault's balance and accrued savings interest.
+The balance is the amount locked up in the Savings Vault coin.
+The protocol keeps track of accrued interest only indirectly via the ```DISCOUNTED_DEPOSIT``` state variable.

-Discounted deposits are effectivley the vault's net deposits valued at vault creation, and are defined as the sum of all amounts deposited and withdrawn from the Savings Vault coin discounted by the respective **Current Cumulative Interest Discount Factor** (CCIDF) at the time:
+The ```DISCOUNTED_DEPOSIT``` value is effectivley the vault's balance valued at vault creation, and is defined as the sum of all amounts deposited and withdrawn from the Savings Vault coin discounted by the respective **Current Cumulative Interest Discount Factor** (CCIDF) at the time:

 $$
 discounted\ deposits = \sum_{i=1}^A \frac{B_i}{CCIDF_{t_{B_i}}} - \sum_{j=1}^B \frac{R_j}{CCIDF_{t_{R_j}}},